 Love this hallway idea?
-Find 15 fresh paint ideas for hallways to inspire your space.
+Find more hallway paint ideas to inspire your space.

-In a living room with few architectural features, you can be more daring with the pattern created by the colour blocking, while unexpected colour combinations will give your walls punch and character.
+In a bedroom with few architectural features, you can be more daring with the pattern created by the colour blocking, while unexpected colour combinations will give your walls punch and character.

 Recreate the paint effect in this room by keeping, in the main, to a similar palette of tones, then add a surprise splash of strong colour.
 Mixing square blocks with geometric triangles only amplifies the effect.

-Find 10 more paint ideas for living rooms to find your perfect colour scheme.
+Find more paint ideas for bedrooms to find your perfect colour scheme.